-Celebrate the Winter Olympics and bake your own Olympic Ring Cake!
+Celebrate the Youth Olympic Games and bake your own Olympic Ring Cake!

 If your mixture (at step 3) is thick and heavy add up to 40ml of semi-skimmed milk – adding a tablespoon at a time until the mixture is lighter and creamy.

 We love it when you guys join in so when you've finished making your Olympic Rings Cake why not send us a picture?